gafff7818-jpg/mohamed-and-moaz--project/README.md

 - Handles positive and negative exponents
 - Handles fractional exponents using pow()
 - Error handling for special cases (0^0, division by zero, complex numbers)

+  The function pow(base, exponent) from the <cmath> library does not perform full validation like the conditions you added.

+For example:

+pow(0, 0) → usually returns 1, but mathematically it is undefined
+pow(0, -2) → returns infinity (∞) because it involves division by zero
+pow(-2, 0.5) → returns NaN (Not a Number)

 Loop Implementation Logic: